 AT GREAT AMERICAN BALL PARK

-Great American Ball Park is a combination of new and old ballparks and provides an excellent setting for baseball.
-Walking along the outside perimeter of the ballpark down Second Street, fans are greeted by a three story building of brick and cast limestone, with the phrase “Rounding third and heading for home,” the signature sign-off of broadcaster Joe Nuxhall, atop the building.
+Great American Ball Park is a combination of new and classic ballparks and provides an excellent setting for baseball.
+Walking along the outside perimeter of the ballpark down Second Street, fans are greeted by a three-story building of brick and cast limestone, with the phrase “Rounding third and heading for home,” the signature sign-off of former broadcaster Joe Nuxhall, atop the building.
 Banners of great moments in Reds’ history also line this area.
 At the intersection of Second and Main streets is an opening to Crosley Terrace, the homeplate entrance, that most fans pass through when entering the ballpark.
 The terrace is about an acre of concrete, landscaped with grass and trees.
 Statues of Crosley Field-era players (Joe Nuxhall, Ernie Lombardi, Ted Kluszewski, Joe Morgan, Johnny Bench and Frank Robinson) dot the landscape, along with a pitcher’s mound built to Major League Baseball dimensions of the day.
 Grass in the terrace is sloped at the same incline as Crosley Field’s outfield.
 Special lighting illuminates the statues, stone benches and a 60-foot stone sculpture meant to depict the romance of the game are also located in Crosley Terrace.
 Adjacent and connecting to Great American Ball Park along Main Street is the Reds Hall of Fame Museum and team store.
-A rose garden, remembering Pete Rose, is located near the museum where his record breaking 4,192 hit was at Riverfront Stadium.
+A rose garden, honoring Pete Rose, is located near the museum where his record breaking 4,192 hit was at Riverfront Stadium.

 Upon entering the ballpark, fans have sweeping views of the ballpark.
 Great American Ballpark has approximately 42,271 red seats in three levels.
 The lower grandstand extends from the left field foul pole to homeplate and around to the right field foul pole.
-The second deck consists of club seats, luxury suites, and the press box.
+The second deck consists of club seats, luxury suites and the press box.
 Stretching from foul pole to foul pole, the upper deck is broken into two sections.
 The gap is an opening in the seating sections located between homeplate and third base.
 This enables people in downtown Cincinnati to see into the ballpark.
-The gap allows the upper deck to be closer to the field than most in baseball.
+It also allows the upper deck to be closer to the field than most in baseball.
 Doubled decked bleachers are located in left field and additional seating is located beyond the right field fence.
-With little foul territory at Great American Ball Park fans receive excellent views of the game.
+With little foul territory at Great American Ball Park fans have excellent views of the game.